Why tattoos still matters for employment in the Philippines?

 Well, our government simply set a good example, that’s why…

-I’m talking about sh*tty requirements… When I lost all my IDs and went over to a government office asking for a replacement… They want me to provide TWO valid IDs.
+I’m talking about sh*tty requirements here… When I lost all my IDs and went over to a government office and asked for a replacement ID… They want me to provide TWO valid IDs.
 Not one but 2!

 Although it’s not the main issue on this post, I’m super concern about our ridiculous processes here in our country.